Introduction

 Do we really need to change Dropshot?

-There actually is a way to achieve this kind of decoupling with function-based Dropshot APIs.
+There is already a way to achieve this kind of decoupling with function-based Dropshot APIs.

 An example of this approach is in Omicron’s installinator-artifactd.